chainer/chainer/docs/source/reference/configuration.rst

 * ``warn_nondeterministic`` (default: ``False``)
    Flag to give warning when a non-deterministic function is used.
 This function is experimental.

    If it is true, then functions that use non-deterministic functions, such as atomicAdd, will give a warning when executed.

+   Note that this feature is provided as best-effort.
+It cannot assure that every nondeterministic function can be detected.
+For example, SSE computations in CPU mode may cause non-deterministic behavior that would not raise a warning.

-Note the determinisitic outputs may still result, despite using a nondeterministic function, depending on usage.
+   Also, determinisitic outputs may still result, even if this flag produces a non-deterministic warning.
+For example, reduction on 1-dim axis should always be deterministic, but it may raise a warning.

 * ``train`` (default: ``True``)
    Training mode flag.